Dwight D. Eisenhower: Presidency (1953–1961)

 Truman and Eisenhower had minimal discussions about the transition of administrations due to a complete estrangement between them as a result of campaigning.
 Eisenhower selected Joseph M. Dodge as his budget director, then asked Herbert Brownell Jr. and Lucius D. Clay to make recommendations for his cabinet appointments.
 He accepted their recommendations without exception; they included John Foster Dulles and George M. Humphrey with whom he developed his closest relationships, as well as Oveta Culp Hobby.
 His cabinet consisted of several corporate executives and one labor leader, and one journalist dubbed it "eight millionaires and a plumber".
 The cabinet was known for its lack of personal friends, office seekers, or experienced government administrators.
 He also upgraded the role of the National Security Council in planning all phases of the Cold War.

-Prior to his inauguration, Eisenhower led a meeting of advisors at Pearl Harbor addressing foremost issues; agreed objectives were to balance the budget during his term, to bring the Korean War to an end, to defend vital interests at lower cost through nuclear deterrent, and to end price and wage controls.
+Before his inauguration, Eisenhower led a meeting of advisors at Pearl Harbor where they set goals for his first term: balance the budget, end the Korean War, defend vital interests at lower cost through nuclear deterrent, and end price and wage controls.
 He also conducted the first pre-inaugural cabinet meeting in history in late 1952; he used this meeting to articulate his anti-communist Russia policy.
-His inaugural address was also exclusively devoted to foreign policy and included this same philosophy as well as a commitment to foreign trade and the United Nations.
+His inaugural address was exclusively devoted to foreign policy and included this same philosophy as well as a commitment to foreign trade and the United Nations.

 Eisenhower made greater use of press conferences than any previous president, holding almost 200 over his two terms.
 He saw the benefit of maintaining a good relationship with the press, and he saw value in them as a means of direct communication with the American people.

 Throughout his presidency, Eisenhower adhered to a political philosophy of dynamic conservatism.
-He described himself as a "progressive conservative" and used terms such as "progressive moderate" and "dynamic conservatism" to describe his approach.
+He described himself as a "progressive conservative", and used terms such as "progressive moderate" and "dynamic conservatism" to describe his approach.
 He continued all the major New Deal programs still in operation, especially Social Security.
 He expanded its programs and rolled them into the new Cabinet-level agency of the Department of Health, Education and Welfare, while extending benefits to an additional ten million workers.
 He implemented racial integration in the Armed Services in two years, which had not been completed under Truman.